4,000 Shares in United States Lime & Minerals, Inc. (NASDAQ:USLM) Acquired by AM Investment Strategies LLC

 AM Investment Strategies LLC bought a new position in shares of United States Lime & Minerals, Inc. (NASDAQ:USLM – Free Report) in the second quarter, Holdings Channel reports.
 The fund bought 4,000 shares of the construction company’s stock, valued at approximately $836,000.

 A number of other large investors have also recently added to or reduced their stakes in the business.
 Denali Advisors LLC boosted its holdings in United States Lime & Minerals by 428.6% during the second quarter.
 Denali Advisors LLC now owns 3,700 shares of the construction company’s stock worth $773,000 after buying an additional 3,000 shares in the last quarter.
-Fiduciary Alliance LLC bought a new stake in United States Lime & Minerals during the second quarter worth approximately $89,000.
-Cardinal Capital Management boosted its holdings in United States Lime & Minerals by 0.7% during the second quarter.
-Cardinal Capital Management now owns 12,904 shares of the construction company’s stock worth $2,696,000 after buying an additional 84 shares in the last quarter.
-Thrivent Financial for Lutherans boosted its holdings in United States Lime & Minerals by 3.3% during the first quarter.
-Thrivent Financial for Lutherans now owns 370,709 shares of the construction company’s stock worth $56,604,000 after buying an additional 11,912 shares in the last quarter.
+Fiduciary Alliance LLC acquired a new position in United States Lime & Minerals in the 2nd quarter worth approximately $89,000.
+Cardinal Capital Management boosted its stake in United States Lime & Minerals by 0.7% in the 2nd quarter.
+Cardinal Capital Management now owns 12,904 shares of the construction company’s stock worth $2,696,000 after purchasing an additional 84 shares during the period.
+Thrivent Financial for Lutherans boosted its stake in United States Lime & Minerals by 3.3% in the 1st quarter.
+Thrivent Financial for Lutherans now owns 370,709 shares of the construction company’s stock worth $56,604,000 after purchasing an additional 11,912 shares during the period.
 Finally, State Street Corp boosted its stake in United States Lime & Minerals by 1.0% in the 1st quarter.
 State Street Corp now owns 40,290 shares of the construction company’s stock worth $6,152,000 after purchasing an additional 381 shares during the period.
 26.56% of the stock is currently owned by institutional investors.

 Wall Street Analyst Weigh In